ybgskr12/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## I fear for the calendar, its days are numbered.